galaxyproject/galaxy-hub/src/events/gcc2019/venue/index.md

 Freiburg has many options for lodging, from four-star hotels to hostels.
 Conference organizers have [identified a number of recommended lodging options](http://tportal.toubiz.de/freiburgKongresse/ukv/?doSearch=1&ukv_result_order=1&number_adult=1&rate=FIT00020070425997179&date_from=29.06.2019&date_to=07.07.2019&reset=1&lang=en), ranging in price from 59€ to 123€ per night.

+## Airports

+Freiburg is located nearby two airports.

+The [Euroairport](https://www.euroairport.com/en) in the south is close to Basel (CH) and Mulhouse (F).
+From there, Freiburg is connected by bus within 55 min, e.g. [Flixbus](www.flixbus.com) or [Euroairport Bus](https://www.freiburger-reisedienst.de/tickets.php?lang=en).
+Round trip tickets are available for 46€.

+The airport in the north is close to Karlsruhe and [Baden-Baden](https://www.baden-airpark.de).
+From there, Freiburg is connected by bus and [train](https://www.bahn.de) within ~90min.
+Train round trip tickets are available for 50€.

 ## Hosts

 <div class="center">